Best Beginner Telescope

 The Orion StarBlast II 4.5 EQ is certainly a great choice for the beginning astronomer.
 While there are scopes offering slightly more aperture and ease of use than the StarBlast II at the same price point, the convenience of an equatorial mount and full-sized tripod are great – provided you’re willing to take the time to learn to use the mount, and allocate additional storage space for the scope.

-The StarBlast II 4.5 EQ from Orion is a reflector telescope that offers particularly good lunar and planetary viewing.
+The StarBlast II 4.5 EQ from Orion is a reflector telescope that offers particularly good lunar and planetary viewing for every beginner.
 Highlights include its 4.5″ parabolic mirror, which is a great size for new astronomers, and a price which inexperienced stargazers are willing to pay (click the button below for Amazon’s price).
 Included with the scope are 25mm and 10mm Plössl eyepieces, giving 18x and 45x magnification, respectively.
 Used with the 2x Barlow lens also included, you can get 36x and 90x magnification.

 The StarBlast II sits inside two felt-lined tube rings that bolt onto the EQ-1 mount’s top plate – larger/more expensive equatorials use a Vixen dovetail and saddle which is slightly more convenient, but the simple system used with the StarBlast II works just fine.
 Setting up and using the EQ-1 is pretty easy – just level the tripod, put the mount/scope together, balance the scope on both axes, and roughly line up the mount’s polar axis with Polaris.